soumyadeep2002ss/Student-LinkedIn-Scraper/README.md

 This JSON file contains the scraped LinkedIn profile data.
 It is in a structured format with objects representing each student's profile, including their name, email, house, year, concentration, and LinkedIn URL.

-Make sure to check the Output directory after running the scraper to access the generated output files.
+Make sure to check the Output directory after running the scraper to access the generated output files.You can access the generated CSV file [here](Output/linkedin_profiles.csv) and the generated JSON file [here](Output/linkedin_profiles.json).

 ## Usage